BitcoinErrorLog/streamium/README.md

 Streamium
 =========

-Decentralized trustless video streaming using bitcoin payment channels
+Decentralized trustless video streaming using Bitcoin payment channels

 ## Concept

-Streamium is a fully decentralized paid video streaming application.
-It leverages various prior technologies like bitcoin and WebRTC to achieve trustless pay-as-you-go video streaming with no intermediaries.
+Streamium is a fully decentralized, paid video-streaming application.
+It leverages various prior technologies like Bitcoin and WebRTC to achieve trustless pay-as-you-go video streaming with no intermediaries.

 Content creators offer their streaming services in exchange for bitcoins using